FidanVural/ViT-Pytorch/README.md

 # ViT-Pytorch
-This repository includes implementatin of Vision Transformer (ViT) in Pytorch.
+This repository includes implementation of Vision Transformer (ViT) in Pytorch.